moneyadviceservice/frontend-code-standards/README.md

 ### Common accessibility blunders are:

-* Content not being in the most logical order in the document
+* Content not being in the a logical order in the document - as developer has been concentrating on the visual layout
 * Not using alternative text that conveys the meaning of an image appropriately
 * Not having text alternative for multiplemedia content -i.e captions and transcipts
 * Using jargon and complicated language instead of simple language.